 Peer-to-Peer File Sharing

 Peer-to-peer file sharing is the distribution and sharing of digital media using networking technology.
-Individuals using the campus network are expected to be familiar with and to comply with the Norwich University Information Assurance Security Policy.
+Individuals using the campus network are expected to be familiar with and to comply with the Norwich University Information Assurance Security Policy and the Norwich University Acceptable Use Policy.
 Norwich has technical controls in place to enforce the policy.
 ITS blocks torrenting of any content from the Internet.
-It also block known sites that distribute material illegally.
+It also blocks known sites that distribute material illegally.

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws